A Pioneer in Education

 WETA was strapped for money at its start—its offices were in the Campbell home because the organization could not afford to rent offices—and Campbell spent much of her time as president seeking funds to keep the station running.
 According to a 1989 Washington Post article, Campbell was not particularly bothered asking for money, and believed that people with wealth appreciated learning about worthy causes to which to donate.

-Elizabeth Campbell served as president of WETA until 1971 when she stepped down to become WETA’s Vice President for Community Affairs—a job she held until her death at the age of 101.
-WETA went on to become a world-renowned public television station, premiering Sesame Street, the Watergate hearings, and Ken Burns’ The Civil War among much more.
+Elizabeth Campbell served as president of WETA until 1971 when she stepped down to become the institution’s Vice President for Community Affairs—a job she held until her death at the age of 101.
+WETA—now the Washington Educational Telecommunications Association—went on to become a world-renowned public media station.
+WETA is the leading public broadcaster in the nation’s capital, serving the community with content on five television channels; radio station WETA Classical; streaming services; and additional digital platforms.
+WETA is now the second-largest producing station for the PBS system.

 Three Great Educational Institutions